dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="search-results.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
-Customer selects out-bound trip and optionally the return trip, each of which may include one change of train.
+Customer selects out-bound itinerary and optionally the return itinerary, each of which may include one change of train.
+Customer selects an itinerary to book as a trip.
 </td>
 </tr>
 </table>